careyestes/accessibility-blog/posts/universally-good-v-good-enough.md

 _____

-### So how does this long-winded diatribe lend itself to accessibility?
+### So how does this long-winded story lend itself to accessibility?

 As designers, developers, project managers, vice presidents and CEO’s we must commit to always doing a good job.
 Everyday we are hit with a plethora of reasons why we should just be good enough, but not many reasons for the benefits of being universally good.